 Out of scope includes:

-There are five members in Te Taumata.
+There are four members in Te Taumata.
 The appointed Chair is Prue Kapua who represents the Maori Women’s Welfare League.
-The four remaining members are:
+The three remaining members are:

 Neville Baker, nominated by the Kiingitanga.